seandlg/repetition-works/index.md

 - Guidance by a mentor is useful, but is not absolutely necessary.
 Self-administration can be achieved just by following the instructions on this website.
 - It is free.

-So, SRT is a barebones version of CBT which only focuses on affecting beliefs.
+So, SRT is a barebones version of CBT which only focuses on changing beliefs.

 ## Doubt and its relation to belief